s-victor/TinyPedal/docs/customization.md

 Compatibility options can be accessed from `Config` menu in main window.

     enable_bypass_window_manager
-Set `true` to bypass window manager on X11 system such as linux.
-This option may only be enabled if overlay widgets fail to stay on top of all windows.
-Also note that by enabling this option, OBS may not be able to capture overlay widgets in streaming.
-Default is `false`.
+Set `true` to bypass window manager on X11 system, such as linux.
+This option does not effect windows system.
+This option is enabled by default on linux.
+Note, while this option is enabled, OBS may not be able to capture overlay widgets in streaming on linux.

     enable_translucent_background
 Set `false` to disable translucent background.